Genivia/RE-flex/doc/index.md

 ----------------------------

-The RE/flex regex pattern matching classes include two classes for Boost.Regex, two classes for C++11 std::regex, and a RE/flex class:
+The RE/flex regex pattern matching classes include two classes for Boost.Regex, two classes for PCRE2, two classes for C++11 std::regex, and a RE/flex class:

-  Engine        | Header file to include  | reflex matcher classes
+  Engine        | Header file to include  | C++ matcher classes
   ------------- | ----------------------- | -----------------------------------
   RE/flex regex | `reflex/matcher.h`      | `Matcher`
   Boost.Regex   | `reflex/boostmatcher.h` | `BoostMatcher`, `BoostPosixMatcher`
+  PCRE2         | `reflex/pcre2matcher.h` | `PCRE2Matcher`, `PCRE2UTFMatcher`
   std::regex    | `reflex/stdmatcher.h`   | `StdMatcher`, `StdPosixMatcher`

 The RE/flex `reflex::Matcher` class compiles regex patterns to efficient finite state machines (FSMs) when instantiated.
 These deterministic automata speed up matching considerably, at the cost of the initial FSM construction (see further below for hints on how to avoid this run time overhead).
+RE/flex matchers only support POSIX mode matching, see \ref reflex-posix-perl.

+The `reflex::BoostMatcher` and `reflex::BoostPosixMatcher` classes are for Perl mode and POSIX mode matching, respectively.

+The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for Perl mode matching only, where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.
+The PCRE2 matchers use JIT optimizations to speed up matching, which comes at a cost of extra processing when the matcher is instantiated.
+The benefit outweighs the cost when many matches are processed.

-C++11 std::regex supports ECMAScript and AWK POSIX syntax with the `StdMatcher` and `StdPosixMatcher` classes respectively.
-The std::regex syntax is therefore a lot more limited compared to Boost.Regex and RE/flex.
+C++11 std::regex supports ECMAScript and AWK POSIX syntax with the `StdMatcher` and `reflex::StdPosixMatcher` classes respectively.
+The std::regex syntax is therefore a lot more limited compared to Boost.Regex, PCRE2, and RE/flex.

 The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which regex matchers are derived.
 This